What is competitive differentiation?

 When you do the opposite, and focus on delivering on simple, achievable, useful promises, you become more trusted, and build brand loyalty.

 You can then capitalize on your good reputation by associating it with strong branding.
 Smart advertising campaigns create a web of associations between your reputation and your branding, including your logo, and your brand colors.
-In the future, prospects and existing customers need only see some aspect of your branding to be reminded of your strong reputation and the trust they feel for you.

 3) Price differentiation